-In this example, the switching of the two servers is triggered by a higher evaluation of the Server 2.
+In this example, the switching of the two servers is triggered by a higher rating of the Server 2.

-Once the reason for switching has occurred, the delay time is waited before Server 2 becomes the Primary Server.

-Although Server 1 could take on the role of the Primary Server again, the delay time is waited for before Server 1 takes on the role of the Primary Server.

-As can be seen in the screen, Server 2 takes on the role of the Primary Server once the difference of the evaluation system variables is higher than the hysteresis of the delay time.
-The delay time is counted after switching.

-Server 2 takes on the role of the Standby Server at the time when the difference is higher than the hysteresis again, once the switching delay has expired.
+- ► Once the reason for switching has occurred, the delay time is waited.
+Server 2 then becomes the Primary Server. - ▶ Although Server 1 could take on the role of the Primary Server again, the delay time is waited for before Server 1 takes on the role of the Primary Server. - ▶ Server 2 takes on the role of the Primary Server once the difference of the rating system variables is higher than the hysteresis of the delay time.
+After switching, the counting of the configured Dead time after switching is activated. - ▶ Server 2 takes on the role of the Standby Server at the time at which the difference is higher than the hysteresis again, once the switching delay time has expired.